staticbackendhq/site/content/components/websocket.md

 submenu = "ws"
 +++

-*This feature is in beta and not publicly available.*

 We've implemented an excellent communication mechanism for your application.
 You have full WebSocket capabilities augmented with channels where you may opt-in your user to receive live data updates.